What Not To Do in Tanzania: 22 Essential Tanzania Tips

 5. Don’t Take Photos Without Explicit Permission

 An important thing not to do in Tanzania has to do with taking photos.
-As with traveling anywhere, it’s important to be intentional and respectful when taking pictures.
+As with traveling anywhere, it’s important to be intentional, respectful, and responsible when taking pictures and videos

 In Tanzania, be sure to ask for permission when taking photos of people.
 If you plan to share a photo of a person to your social media, or any online platform, it’s important to have explicit consent to do so.